After Zomato, foodtech unicorn Swiggy to lay off 1,100 people

 Along with this, Swiggy is looking to provide medical insurance for impacted employees until 31 December, 2020, as well as career transition and upskilling opportunities.

-Swiggy added that it will scale down or shut down adjacent businesses that are either going to be highly volatile or will not be relevant for the next 18 months.
+Swiggy added that it will scale down or shut down adjacent businesses that are seen highly volatile or will not be relevant for the next 18 months.

 The restructuring will most hit Swiggy’s cloud kitchen business, which also operates company-owned restaurant brands Homely and The Bowl Company, among others.